-This fact sheet is about complaints about anti social behaviour.
-It should be read together with the general information booklet about our service.
+This fact sheet is about complaints about anti-social behaviour.
+It should be read together with our ‘How to Complain‘ webpage, available on the ‘Making A Complaint’ tab.

-He can look at whether there is something wrong in the way that the council or housing association dealt with complaints of anti social behaviour.
+We can look at whether there is something wrong in the way that the council or housing association dealt with complaints of anti-social behaviour.
 This can include failure to:

 It is helpful if you keep a record of when the nuisance started, what form it took and when you brought these problems to the attention of the responsible body together with any correspondence you received in return, including emails.
 We will ask for this information and for your account of events to help us decide whether to investigate your complaint.